15 Best Things to Do on Oʻahu’s North Shore

 Read My Separate Post: Kōloa Gulch Trail

-13. North Shore Horseback Riding
+13. Horseback Riding (North Shore & Kualoa)

-Additionally, the last option is in Lāʻie, which makes for an easy adventure if you’re staying at or near the Turtle Bay Resort.
+Additionally, all of these options make for a very easy and conveinient adventure if you’re staying at or near the Turtle Bay Resort.

 14. Camping at Peacock Flats [4x4 Needed]

-Peacock Flats is a large public campground located in the heart of the Waiʻanae Mountain Range, with a nearby trail that leads to one of my favorite overlooks on the island above Mākua Valley.
-That being said, getting to Peacock Flats can be tricky for out-of-state visitors with no family or friends on the island, but if you do the proper planning, you can enjoy one of the best drive-up camp spots on Oʻahu!
+Peacock Flats is a large public campground located in the heart of the Waiʻanae Mountain Range, with nearby trails that lead to some of my favorite overlooks on the entire island!
+That being said, getting to Peacock Flats can be tricky for out-of-state visitors with no family or friends on the island.
+However, if you plan properly, you can enjoy one of the best drive-up camp spots on Oʻahu!

 How to Camp at Peacock Flats?

-1. Book your Reservation - Reservations are required through the Hawaiʻi Department of Land and Natural Resources, and they may not be easy to come by.
+Book your Reservation - Reservations are required through the Hawaiʻi Department of Land and Natural Resources, and they may not be easy to come by.
 From experience, it’s best to reserve your dates right when they are released, with weekdays always being easier to book than weekends.

 Book Here: Peacock Flats Permits

-2. Drive [4x4 Needed] - The second most important thing is that you will need a 4x4 vehicle to drive, or if you don’t have one, there is the option to hike the 3.6-mile (5.8 km) trail from the North Shore to the campground.
+Drive [4x4 Needed] - The second most important thing that you will need is a 4x4 vehicle to drive, or if you don’t have one, there is the option to hike the 3.6-mile (5.8 km) trail from the North Shore to the campground.
 This is what truly makes this a North Shore adventure, as this will most likely be the practical option for out-of-state visitors.

 If you choose to drive, the 4x4 drive begins up the road at the Space Force Tracking Station just before Yokohama Beach on the West Side.
 It’s here that you will present your permit and IDs of all those listed on the permit to the guard.
-If it’s a private vehicle, make sure the registration and safety inspection are current and accessible because they may ask to see.
+If it’s a private vehicle, make sure the registration and safety inspection are current and accessible, as they may ask to see.

 From here, you will drive up the road and usually be escorted through the base until the start of the 4x4 road on public land.
 If you don’t know where you are going, download a map beforehand because there are multiple roads through the forest reserve.
 At the end of the long and bumpy 7-8 mile (11.3-12.9 km) road, you finally arrive at Peacock Flats, where there are a few campgrounds spread throughout the open area.